AndyIbanez/DeclarativeAlertController/README.md

 # DeclarativeAlertController

-`DeclarativeAlertController` makes provides a declarative interface and makes it easier and faster to create `UIAlertController`s in iOS.
+`DeclarativeAlertController` provides a declarative interface and makes it easier and faster to create `UIAlertController`s in iOS.

 Instead of writing code like this: